 He opens fire with everything - that's 55 dice after accounting for shock and casualties.
-The Germans take three casualties and one of those is the section leader in the rough ground, who takes a serious wound and my FM drops to 9.
+The Germans take three casualties and one of those is the squad leader in the rough ground, who takes a serious wound and German FM drops to 9.
 If nothing else, my hunch on which OP is the real one is undoubtedly correct, but how am I going to get within 6" of it faced with this horde of Russians?

-In my phase I bring on my third section as I need to try to even out the firefight.
+In my phase I bring on my third squad as I need to try to even out the firefight.
 I return fire, but given the numbers opposite me it's a bit disappointing and leaves a lot of firepower to come back my way.

 |The third German section appears|

 The next Russian command roll delivers yet another double phase.
 This is not looking good.
 I'm faced with a line of four Russian squads, two of which are entrenched, so not only am I outnumbered, they are in better terrain.
 I have no decent cover, no covered approaches and no opportunities to work around a flank.
 If I'm going to get to that OP I have to make a frontal assault against a numerically superior force, some of whom are entrenched.
 This looks more like 1915 than 1943!